On the Frobenius fields of abelian varieties over number fields: Proof of Main Theorem

 For each prime $p$, fix a Borel subgroup $\mb{B}_p\subseteq\G_p^\mathrm{ss}$, and let Define $B_d=\prod_{p|d}B_p$ and $B_d'=B_d\cap G_d'$.
 This is a subgroup of $G_d'$.
 The next two lemmas verify that it satisfies the conditions in Theorem~\ref{thm:Res}.

 \begin{lm} All conjugacy classes in $\cB_d^{(i)}$ intersect $B_d'$. \end{lm} \begin{proof} By the Borel conjugacy theorem \cite[Th\'eorème 4.13(b)]{BT}, this result holds in $G_d$.
 To conclude, we will show that the conjugating element can be chosen to lie in $I_d$.
 It is enough to do this for $d=p$, a prime.
-Suppose $b\in\cB_p'$ and $gbg^{-1}\in B_p'$, where $g\in G_p$.